-The Honourable Thomas Benjamin Banks, pianist, conductor, arranger, composer, TV personality, actor, producer, politician (1936-2018).
-The multi-talented Tommy Banks had an unparalleled, multi-faceted career spanning more than 60 years in virtually every aspect of the entertainment industry in Canada.
+MusicFest Canada is proud to honour the memory of the Honourable Tommy Banks, pianist, conductor, arranger, composer, TV personality, actor, producer and politician (1936-2018).
+Tommy had an unparalleled, multi-faceted career spanning more than 60 years in virtually every aspect of the entertainment industry in Canada.
 A professional jazz pianist at age 14, he went on to lead his own bands, conduct symphony orchestras around the world, direct musical ceremonies at international events, host his own long-running television show, and act in film and television.
 He also served nearly 12 years in the Canadian Senate.
-Banks was chair (1978–86) of the Alberta Foundation for the Performing Arts and chair (1983–87) of the music program at Grant MacEwan College, Edmonton.
+Tommy was chair (1978–86) of the Alberta Foundation for the Performing Arts and chair (1983–87) of the music program at Grant MacEwan College, Edmonton.
 He was a member (1989–95) and a policy consultant (1996– 98) of the Canada Council, and the chairman of the Edmonton Concert Hall Foundation (1989–91).
 In 1999, Edmonton named a street Tommy Banks Way in his honour.
 In 2010, he received SOCAN’s special achievement award for his contributions to Canada’s music industry and musical heritage.

-In Mr. Banks’ honour, the Festival provides a commemorative plaque to a most outstanding concert band director.
+In Mr. Banks’ honour, the Festival provides a commemorative plaque to a most outstanding jazz director.

 2018 AWARD RECIPIENT